 She received her M.A. in Interdisciplinary Studies from California State University, Long Beach (2005) and her PhD in Comparative Literature from UCLA (2012).
 Her specializations include Latin American literatures and cultures, with a special focus on Caribbean literatures and cultures and, in particular, Cuba; Latino literatures and cultures; Translation Studies; and Maghrebian literatures and cultures.
 Her research focuses on links between Latin America, the Caribbean, and the Arab world, with a special focus on Cuba and North Africa; postcolonial studies; translation studies; and transglobal trends.
 She is a UC-Cuba Affiliate Scholar since 2012 and contributing member of UC-Cuba Academic Initiative since 2008.
 From 2015-2016, she was Visiting Assistant Professor of Hemispheric American Studies at California State Polytechnic University, Pomona,

 She is Associate and Literary Editor at Cuba Counterpoints, a new journal dedicated to dynamic analysis and commentary on Cuban affairs.

 She lives in Los Angeles with her husband and two daughters.
-Her first novel, Until We’re Fish, is under review at Redwood Press.
+She seeks representation for her novel Until We’re Fish.
 Currently, she finishes Letters from Camus, her second novel.